xiix0/scam/README.md

-Noise proves nothing.
-Often a hen who has merely laid an egg cackles as if she laid an asteroid.
+Q:	What's the difference between a duck and an elephant?
-		-- Mark Twain
+A:	You can't get down off an elephant.